flatiron-labs/learn.co-CommonMark/README.md

 Specification and samples for learn.co flavored CommonMark

-For quizzes, see `quiz.md`.
+For quizzes, refer to `quiz.md`.
 For corresponding answers, check out `.answers`.

+All quizzes should be built right inside your README.md files; quizzes are parsed by our quiz parser as well as by Redcarpet, a markdown parser.